 Shadows of Justice: Vigilantes in modern television

-These contemporary series' take the age-old trope of vigilante justice and infuse it with moral dilemmas and the relentless quest for revenge.
+These contemporary series take the age-old trope of vigilante justice and infuse it with moral dilemmas, the relentless quest for justice, and sometimes revenge, outside conventional norms.

 Buffy The Vampire Slayer (1997–2003)

-Assisting Buffy in her battle against evil are Rupert Giles (Anthony Stewart Head), her Watcher, Alexander “Xander” Harris (Nicholas Brendon), Willow Rosenberg (Alyson Hannigan), Cordelia Chase (Charisma Carpenter), Daniel “Oz” Osbourne (Seth Green), and Angel (David Boreanaz), a vampire with a soul.
+Rupert Giles (Anthony Stewart Head), her Watcher, Alexander “Xander” Harris (Nicholas Brendon), Willow Rosenberg (Alyson Hannigan), Cordelia Chase (Charisma Carpenter), Daniel “Oz” Osbourne (Seth Green), and Angel (David Boreanaz), a vampire with a soul, assist Buffy in her fight against evil.

-In the second episode, Giles and Buffy enlighten Xander and Willow about the limitations of the police in dealing with supernatural threats.
-They tell them that the police could not handle a vampire, even if they showed up.
-That explanation indicates that the jurisdiction over vampires and demons lies with The Watcher's Council, an ancient institution with laws that “have existed longer than civilization”.
+The series often portrays the police, military, and political figures as morally questionable, if not outright evil.
+In episode two, Giles and Buffy explain to Xander and Willow why the police are ineffective against supernatural threats.
+They said the police couldn’t handle a vampire, even if one appeared.
+They claim that vampire and demon cases fall under the jurisdiction of the Watcher's Council, an ancient institution with laws that “have existed longer than civilization”.

 Hustle (2004-2012)